KrishnaIyer/ghpm/README.md

 # ghpm

-A simple tool in golang for Project Management tasks on Github
+A simple tool in golang to manager Github repositories.